 Bill is an active spokesperson on the housing industry and has testified before the United States Senate Committee on Banking, Housing and Urban Affairs.
-For the 2014 membership year, Bill will serve as the Vice Chair of the Mortgage Bankers Association.
+For the 2014 membership year, Bill serves as the Vice Chair of the Mortgage Bankers Association.
 Bill is also a member of the Financial Services Roundtable’s Housing Policy Council and is a member of the HPC’s executive council.

 Bill is a member of the Board of Directors of Xenith, Inc., a football helmet company dedicated to advancing safety through innovation and education; the Detroit Economic Club; and the Detroit Parade Company.